FAQ – Frequently Asked Questions

 Can I visit the museum without a reservation?

 The museum is accessible throughout the year by reservation only.
-As a lively museum we want to provide our visitors with the best possible experience.
-The role of our entertaining guides is also to enable you to try some of our centenary rides and attractions and activate musical and automatons shows through the tour.
+As an interactive museum we want to provide our visitors with the best possible experience.
+One of the roles of our entertaining guides is to enable you to try some of our centenary rides and attractions and activate musical and automaton shows through the tour.

-However, the museum opens to the public twice every year for special openings with no reservation required: For the European Heritage Days (3rd weekend of September) and for the Festival du Merveilleux (From December 26th to the end of the Christmas holidays).
+The museum opens to the public twice every year for special events with no reservation required: For the European Heritage Days (3rd weekend of September) and for the Festival du Merveilleux (From December 26th to the end of the Christmas holidays).

 There are no guided tours during these special openings.

 If I am not part of a pre-arranged group, can I still visit the museum?

 Joining one of our guided tours as individual visitors is very simple.
 You can either book your tickets online, or call us to make a reservation for one of our tours depending on availability.

 I have booked a tour for the Musée des Arts Forains, can I also visit the other rooms?